MystenLabs/sui/crates/sui-sdk/README.md

 # Sui Rust SDK

-This crate provides the Sui Rust SDK.
-For the crate documentation, see [https://docs.rs/sui_sdk/](https://docs.rs/sui_sdk/)
+This crate provides the Sui Rust SDK and several APIs to interact with the Sui network.

-## Getting Started
+## Getting started

 Add the `sui-sdk` dependency as following: